 Choosing a Business Phone System

-Most phone systems have a base unit.
+The best phone systems for business will come with a base unit.
 The specifications of this will determine how many phones can connect into the system and if it integrates with your CRM and PC network.
 You will then require desk phones and headsets if your call volume is high or constant.
 Choice is wide for desk or headsets and you will need to assess your needs and budget to choose the right ones for you.
 Consider if you need conference facilities or wireless/on speaker options.

 When choosing a phone system, take into account the size and type of your business and how the phone system will be used.
 Think about your clients or customers and how they like to interact with you and why.
 Make a list of features which are important to you and use this to compare for yourself, as well as reading business phone comparison guides, which system will be most useful to you.
 Do you need automated options or voice messages, call forwarding, on hold entertainment, speed dialling or integration with your CRM system?
 What will happen to calls received out of hours – do you need a digital receptionist or a simple voice message?